ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 or when the application is prohibited from rendezvous by policy.

 When using some NAT traversal protocols, e.g., Interactive Connectivity Establishment (ICE) {{?RFC5245}}, it is expected that the Local Endpoint will be configured with some method of discovering NAT bindings, e.g., a Session Traversal Utilities for NAT (STUN) server.
-In this case, the
-Local Endpoint may resolve to a mixture of local and server reflexive addresses.
+In this case, the Local Endpoint may resolve to a mixture of local and server reflexive addresses.
 The Resolve() action on the Preconnection can be used to discover these bindings:

 ~~~
-PreconnectionBindings := Preconnection.Resolve()
+[]Preconnection := Preconnection.Resolve()
 ~~~

 The Resolve() call returns a list of Preconnection Objects, that represent the concrete addresses, local and server reflexive, on which a Rendezvous() for the Preconnection will listen for incoming Connections.
-This list can be passed to a peer via a signalling protocol, such as SIP {{?RFC3261}} or WebRTC
-{{?RFC7478}}, to configure the remote.
+These resolved Preconnections will share all other Properties with the Preconnection from which they are derived, though some Properties may be made more-specific by the resolution process.
+This list can be passed to a peer via a signalling protocol, such as SIP {{?RFC3261}} or WebRTC {{?RFC7478}}, to configure the remote.

 ## Connection Groups {#groups}